7enderhead/antiweb/documentation/source/antiweb.rst

 Writing the index.rst file
 ==========================

-From the given file a .rst file will be created if it contains an antiweb start directive
+From the given file a .rst file will be created if it contains an antiweb :py:class:`start() directive`

 ::